The Scientific Benefits of Long Runs

 How fast should I run my long run?

-Long runs should be performed at a pace that is comfortable and conversational (unless doing a workout).
+Long runs should be performed at an easy pace that is comfortable and conversational (unless doing a workout).

 This pace is roughly one minute slower than your marathon race pace, or around 90 seconds per mile slower than your current 10K pace, and two minutes slower than your 5k pace.

-Running at these easy paces teaches the body to tap into your fuel sources efficiently so that it learns to use both carbs and fats.
+Running at these easy paces teaches the body to tap into your fuel sources efficiently so that it learns to use both carbs and fats: When you run below your aerobic threshold (slower than marathon to 50K pace for most runners), you utilize both fat and carbohydrates for two separate pathways of aerobic metabolism.

 What should I eat on long runs?